shoaib-a-khan/Garbled-Computation-2.0/README.md

 ## One Instruction Set Architecture
-Our protocol is based on the Turing-complete single instruction set architecture called subble (acronym for subtract and branch on less than or equal).
+Our protocol is based on the Turing-complete one instruction set architecture called subble (acronym for subtract and branch on less than or equal).
 In a subble programming environment, the computer memory space is divided into two segments : code and data.
 For convenience, we assume that they are addressed separately and they contain different data types.
 The input data is contained in an integer-type array D of size n_d.
 The program is contained an array P of size n_p.
 Each subble instruction is a quadruple (a,b,c,d) s.t 0 <= a,b <= n_d and 0 <= c,d <= n_p.
 To execute a single subble instruction, the following sequence of steps takes place:
 ```
 1. D[a] := D[a] - D[b]
 2. if (D[a] <= 0)